brittanyrw/emojipages/README.md

 ### This method will use the Github website to contribute to this project.
 You will not need to download any programs to your computer using these instructions.

-1. Check the Issues to see if the [movie](https://github.com/brittanyrw/emojiscreen/labels/movie), [series of movies](https://github.com/brittanyrw/emojiscreen/labels/add%20series), [TV show](https://github.com/brittanyrw/emojiscreen/labels/tv), [or musical](https://github.com/brittanyrw/emojiscreen/labels/musical) is listed.
+1. Check the [Issues to see if the book](https://github.com/brittanyrw/emojipages/issues?q=is%3Aopen+is%3Aissue+label%3A%22Add+Book%22) you would like to add is listed.
+You can filter the Issues by genre if desired.
 - If it is not listed as an issue, continue to the next step.
-- If it is listed as an Issue, take note of the Issue number (the number next to the title of the Issue) so that you can add it to your pull request and write a comment in the Issue stating that you will be adding that particular movie or show.
-If there is already a comment in the Issue from someone saying that they will add that show or movie, choose something else to add.
+- If it is listed as an Issue, take note of the Issue number (the number next to the title of the Issue) so that you can add it to your pull request and write a comment in the Issue stating that you will be adding that particular book.
+If there is already a comment in the Issue from someone saying that they will add that book, choose something else to add.
 2. Fork this repository.
 This will create a copy of the repository and create a new repository on your account.
 Note: the `Fork` button is located in the top right area of the repo.
 3. Once the repo is forked, you will be taken to the forked repo.
 Note: In the top left, the name of the repo should now include your username.
 4. Navigate to the `data.js` file in your forked repo by clicking on the file name.